schirmer-lab/metagear/README.md

 metagear download_databases
 ```

-To run the QC and Microbial Profiles workflows, run:
+To run the QC and Microbial Profiles workflows (output directory defaults to `./results` when `--outdir` is not specified):
 ```bash
 metagear qc_dna --input samples.csv
 metagear microbial_profiles --input samples.csv
 metagear qc_dna --input samples.csv -preview   # generate script only
 ```
-The output directory defaults to `./results` when `--outdir` is not specified.

 ### Preview mode:

 Running with `-preview` prints the generated script instead of executing it.
-For instance when running
+For instance, when running
 ```bash
 metagear qc_dna --input samples.csv -preview
 ```
-A file `metagear_qc_dna.sh` is generated in the current directory and can
+The file `metagear_qc_dna.sh` is generated in the current directory and can
 be executed manually, or the command can be re-run without `-preview` to directly run the pipeline.

 ### Input format